Absence of positive eigenvalues of magnetic Schr\"odinger operators: Dilations and the magnetic virial theorem

+Our next result shows that this can be the case, even without any kind of differentiability of $V$.
+Lemma \ref{lem-kato-virial} result also identifies the quadratic form $q_{x\cdot\nabla V}$ with an expression similar to one already used by Kato in his proof of absence of positive eigenvalues.

 \begin{lemma} Assume that the magnetic field $B$ satisfies assumptions \ref{ass-B-mild-int} and \ref{ass-B-rel-bounded}, $A$ is the magnetic vector-potential in the Poincar\'e gauge, and $V$ and $|x|^2V^2$ are relatively form bounded with respect to $(P-A)^2$.
-Then for all $\varphi\in \calD(P-A)$ the virial of $V$, i.e., the quadratic form corresponding to the distribution $x\cdot\nabla V$, is given by
+Then the quadratic form corresponding to the distribution $x\cdot\nabla V$ is given by

-for all $\varphi\in\calD(P-A)$. \end{lemma} \begin{remark} We call \eqref{eq:kato-virial} the Kato form of the virial.
+for all $\varphi\in\calD(P-A)$. \end{lemma} \begin{remark} Since $x^2V^2$ is form bounded w.r.t.\ $(P-A)^2$, $|x|V\varphi\in L^2$ for all $\varphi\in \calD(P-A)$.
+We call \eqref{eq:kato-virial} the Kato form of the virial.
 Kato did not consider magnetic fields and used the pointwise conditions $V$ bounded and $\lim_{x\to\infty} |x|V(x)=0$ to conclude absence of positive eigenvalues for non-magnetic Schr\"odinger operators.
 Lemma \ref{lem-kato-virial} allows us not only to extend this to magnetic Schr\"odinger operators but to replace Kato's pointwise condition by a rather weak and natural smallness condition on the quadratic form $\la \varphi, |x|^2V^2\varphi \ra$ at infinity.